You can email Mollie Rose, program assistant.

 Submit your UIC application online via the UIC website—just follow the instructions listed there.
 There is a non-refundable application fee for all applicants.

 Submit your PTCAS application online via the PTCAS website.
-The application opens in July.
+The application opens in July and closes the first weekday of October.

 Arrange for PTCAS to receive an official transcript from every U.S. college and university you have attended.
 Refer to instructions on the PTCAS website.

-Graduate Record Examination (GRE) scores are required for all applicants.
+Graduate Record Examination (GRE) General Test scores are required for all applicants.

-Submit at least two and no more than four letters of recommendation on PTCAS.
+Submit at least two and no more than five letters of recommendation on PTCAS.
 Do not send any as supplemental materials.
 Only letters submitted through PTCAS will be accepted.

 A letter of recommendation should attest to the character, personal qualities or life experiences that make you suitable for a career in physical therapy.
 Letters from fellow students or family members are not accepted.
 Letters from physical therapists and from persons with knowledge of the applicant’s academic and interpersonal capabilities are particularly desirable.